spread-ai/docs-appsmith-fork/website/docs/connect-data/reference/rest-api.md

 #### Authentication

-<dd><em>Click the button in this tab to turn this query into a new Authenticated API datasource where you can configure Authentication for your requests.</em></dd>
+ <em>Click the button in this tab to turn this query into a new Authenticated API datasource where you can configure Authentication for your requests.</em></dd>

 ## Troubleshooting